TylerBarnes/gatsby-config/README.md

 # gatsby-config
- A typescript generator for `gatsby-config.js` plugins.
-Adds intellisense for Gatsby plugins to your IDE to make API's discoverable.
+ This plugin adds intellisense and autocompletion to `gatsby-config.js` for plugins in the plugins array!
+It makes Gatsby plugin API's discoverable :)

 Watch this video for a demo https://youtu.be/sGLlEcleumg

 ## Setting it up